nesi/support-docs/docs/Getting_Started/Next_Steps/Multithreading_Scaling_Example.md

 that is inherently serial, that is, some operations can't be started until others have already finished.

-<span class="wysiwyg-color-black">Indeed, the difference in speed
-between 14 and 16 CPU cores is very small.
-We could try running our script with more than 16 CPU cores, however, in the case of this script we start to have a pretty significant drop in marginal speed-up after eight CPU cores.</span>
+Indeed, the difference in speed between 14 and 16 CPU cores is very small.
+We could try running our script with more than 16 CPU cores, however, in the case of this script we start to have a pretty significant drop in marginal speed-up after eight CPU cores.

 Looking at our jobs' memory use, we can see that as we increase the number of CPUs taken by a job, the job's memory requirements increase